BlackLee68/Li_Qing_Zhao/README.md

   notebook if your type is not UTF-8.
 # Generate the Lyrics

-r  DO IT IN COMMAND LINE
+  DO IT IN COMMAND LINE
-g

   ## precessing the data

   python scripts/preprocess.py --input_txt data/Li_Qing_Zhao.txt --output_h5 Li_Qing_Zhao.h5 --output_json Li_Qing_Zhao.json